openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 *Elia and Energy Web are open to adopting governance practices as suggested by OWF.*

 # Links to Documented Governance Practices
-_Include links to any documented governance practices._

 Contribution guidelines: https://github.com/energywebfoundation/ssi/blob/develop/contributing.md

 # Preferred Maturity Level
-_Specify the stage that you want this project to enter.
-See [project lifecycle](https://openwallet-foundation.github.io/tac/governance/project-lifecycle/#stages) for information on the different stages._

 The requested maturity level is “Labs”.